Dead Island: Ryder White campaign

 With the shower room cleared, White uses the sewers to return to the control room.
 While eavesdropping on Charon's conversation with the group (the survivors from the main campaign), he discovers that Charon has been posing as him (The Voice).
 Out of rage, White threatens to kill Charon for endangering Emily and making him betray his country.
-Charon then assures him that the group have the 'antidote' and that the Heroes won't trust either White or Charon if it is revealed that they were never actually speaking to White.
+Charon then assures him that the group have the "antidote" and that the Heroes will not trust either White or Charon if it is revealed that they were never actually speaking to White.
 Charon then instructs White to store knockout gas above the elevator lift that the group will be using, so they can steal the antidote from them and avoid having to negotiate.

 After placing the gas and returning to the control room, Charon and White watch the Heroes pass out from the gas.
 Before leaving to retrieve the gas, White destroys the control room's computer to prevent Charon from pulling any more tricks.
-He then locks Charon in the control room and tells him that he's going to get the antidote for Emily.
+He then locks Charon in the control room and tells him that he is going to get the antidote for Emily.
 Charon replies to White stating that the antidote would only work on people that were in the early stages of Infection, which Emily is already well beyond.
 Shaken by his words, White runs off to get back to Emily in the intensive care unit.
 With White gone, Charon reveals that he had a hidden backup key card and taunts him stating that White should have killed him when he had the chance.

 Afraid of being too late, White collects the antidote from the group and frantically fights through countless waves of Zombies to get back to Emily.
 Upon finding her, White finds she has already become an Infected.
 White then vows to make a complete antidote out of the serum.
 He brings Emily to the roof where he discovers that Charon has turned the group against him.
 Jin releases Emily to attack White, forcing him to kill his wife.
 White then kills Jin in retaliation.
-He injects himself with the antidote only to discover that it was actually an enhanced version of the plague, which transforms him into a powerful Special Infected.
+He injects himself with the antidote only to discover that it was actually an enhanced version of the virus, which transforms him into a powerful Special Infected.
 He is then killed by the group.
 The survivors then flee to safety using White's helicopter.
-It is revealed that Charon plans on using Yerema as what Dr. West called her, "a walking timebomb", to spread the plague.
+It is revealed that Charon plans on using Yerema as what Dr. West called her, "a walking timebomb", to spread the virus.